info-waterloo-region/tenantsrights/docs/rights/health.md

 If there are health and safety issues in the building/appartment that is being rented.
 Contact the landlord in writing – _a work order or a demand letter_.
 Make sure to document: take pictures, write down dates, and concerns, record when you contacted the landlord, [By-Law](./by-law.md), etc.

-If it is an “emergency” and you cannot reach the landlord, contact [By-Law](./by-law.md) or [Fire Prevention](./fireprevention.md) as appropriate.
+If it is an “emergency” and you cannot reach the landlord, contact [Fire Prevention](./fireprevention.md) as appropriate.

 ---